-Reducing the impact of Child Sexual Exploitation (CSE) is a priority for Surrey Safeguarding Children Board and its partners
+Reducing the impact of Child Sexual Exploitation (CSE) is a priority for Surrey Safeguarding Children Partnership.

 This guidance outlines the roles and responsibilities of relevant agencies and the procedures practitioners should follow to ensure the safety and well-being of children and young people who are at risk of/experiencing CSE.